BhautikLukhi/BhautikLukhi/README.md

 🎯 **What I Do:**
 - Specializing in **Machine Learning & Deep Learning**, with hands-on experience in **TensorFlow, PyTorch, OpenCV, NumPy, Pandas, and Scikit-Learn**.
-- Working with **SQL & R** for data analytics and efficient querying.
+- Working with **Python, R and SQL** for data analytics and efficient querying.
 - Building **scalable applications** using **JavaScript, React, Next.js, and Streamlit**.
-- Exploring AI applications in **Computer Vision, NLP, and Predictive Analytics**.
+- Exploring AI applications in **Computer Vision, LLMs, NLP, and Predictive Analytics**.

 🌌 **Beyond Tech:**
 - **Stargazing enthusiast**—fascinated by the cosmos and the mysteries of space.